Kristina01111000/Drws_site/README.md

 7/30
 For next week:
 Stephen notes on front page
-Smaller, bolder menu font.
-Tighten up the line spacing between the secondary menu items.
-Try an eggplant color for the menu font
 Make sure buttons stay on one line on small cell phones, get it here button size for margins The green Background Behind the video.
 Try to mimic the green from the ribbon behind the photo’s left should (Dr. W’s right) Sample the brighter green, try both of them
-Discover your Unique 4E Section
-Add white to the margins on the left and right
-Add space below the button the height of the button ‘so much to discover so much to gain’ ‘with dr ws holistic self renewal system’ Book Section
-Space (use the button height) above and below the book, flush text to the left.
-Make 1 column text close to image
-Add green to the margins
-Try to make book image smaller

 FAWE section
 Try a faint light blue for each element, add space above the photos and below the fourth line of text